jeffalo/ocular/README.md

 i'm glad you asked.
 - data from [DatOneLefty's ScratchDB](https://scratchdb.lefty.one/) (it's not possible without it)
 - styling inspired from [Maximouse](https://scratch.mit.edu/users/Maximouse)
+- vercel is used for deployment because of the super neat features (it currently should be acting just like github pages though)
-- vuejs is used because it's super cool and basically does all the dom manipulation
+- vue is used because it's super cool and basically does all the dom manipulation
 - and obviously scratch!